 Bishop Merritt attended Voorhees College; where he received a Bachelors of Science Degree in Organizational Management.
 He studied Music Education at Alabama State University; where he was a member of Kappa Kappa Psi Music Fraternity.
-He later continued his studies in Theology at the Augusta Theological Seminary and Erskine Theological Seminary.
-Currently, he is working on a Masters of Divinity.
+He later continued his studies in Theology at the Augusta Theological Seminary, Erskine Theological Seminary, and graduated from City View Seminary with a Masters of Divinity.
 Bishop Merritt considers himself a life student and consistently furthers his education through symposiums and training with the Joint College of Pentecostal Bishops and Greater Atlanta Theological Seminary.

 As a family man, Bishop Merritt is blessed with a beautiful & humble helpmate, Minister Greta Bennett Merritt and two amazing children, Zachariah, and Jade.
 His extended family includes all the young lives that he has touched during the growth of the Grovetown Ministry through powerful youth and teens ministry.
 He is affectionately known to some of the children as “Pastor Daddy,” a term coined by his daughter Jade and called Uncle Bishop a term coined by Caleb Murray.